How do you organize events in or near nature reserves in a sustainable way, taking into account the location, the organizer and the visitor?

 Wednesday 24 November: reflection and presentations

-Each meeting lasts from 5:00 pm to 8:00 pm, and takes place at one of the knowledge institutions (ROC van Twente, Saxion University of Applied Sciences, University of Twente, ArtEZ/AKI) – or on location.
-If that is not possible, we work together virtually.
+Each meeting lasts from 5:00 pm – 8:00 pm, and takes place at one of the knowledge institutions (ROC van Twente, Saxion University of Applied Sciences, University of Twente, ArtEZ/AKI) – or on location.
+If that is not possible, we will work together virtually.
 And good to know: the program is offered bilingually (English/Dutch), depending on who participates.